project-chip/connectedhomeip/docs/testing/python.md

 these steps to set this up:

 1. If you do not have a key, create one using `ssh-keygen`.
-2. Authorise this key on the remote host: run `ssh-copy-id user@ip` once, using your password.
+2. Authorize this key on the remote host: run `ssh-copy-id user@ip` once, using your password.
 3. From now on `ssh user@ip` will no longer ask for your password.